defold/doc/docs/en/manuals/material.md

 Now you need to create the vertex and fragment shader program files.
 Currently, the process is a little bit cumbersome:

-1. Create a script file by selecting *File > New... > Script File*.
+1. Create a script file by selecting <kbd>File ▸ New... ▸ Script File</kbd>.
-2. Rename the script file so it will have a ".vp" (Vertex Program) suffix.
+2. Rename the script file so it will have a *.vp* (Vertex Program) suffix.
 3. Create a second script file.
-4. Rename the script file so it will have a ".fp" (Fragment Program) suffix.
+4. Rename the script file so it will have a *.fp* (Fragment Program) suffix.

 Associate the two program files with the corresponding properties in the material: